AlgorithmicPolicyIndex/AlgorithmicPolicyIndex/README.md

 - NovelCord-API **WIP**
     - Writing an Up-to-date NovelAi handler in TypeScript to replace older outdated or Image only generation APIs.
     - This is to actually start NovelCord again, with a proper API, instead of transfering data between TS and Py.
-    - Has Editor V2 Support unlike other APIs that are unable to Decrypt the StoryContent Document object.
+    - Has Editor V2 Support unlike other APIs (that im aware of.) that are unable to Decrypt the StoryContent Document object.
     - My first API Handler, will be organized before uploading here, Documentation will come after upload when time is available.

 # Socials